In a Nutshell

 • Benefits are determined by household income, expenses, and family size

-• Minnesota will not issue any new stimulus checks in 2024 or 2025
+• There are no new Minnesota stimulus checks planned for 2024 or 2025

 • Residents can still benefit from federal and state tax credits, which can reduce their income tax liability and potentially lead to larger tax refunds